parsajiravand/simple-form-data/README.md

 - **Simplified Looping**: The function uses a single `for` loop to iterate through the entries of the `body` object, and a helper function `appendToFormData` to handle nested objects and arrays.
 This reduces the complexity and improves readability.
 - **Handles Various Data Types**: The function now correctly handles `File` objects, nested objects, and other data types, ensuring all types are appended correctly to the `FormData`.

-This highlights the enhancements made to the `easyFormData` function, making it more efficient, easier to use, and capable of handling a wider range of data types and structures.
+This highlights the enhancements made to the `simpleFormData` function, making it more efficient, easier to use, and capable of handling a wider range of data types and structures.

 ## License